To qualify for this relief one of the following conditions must apply:

 - You occupy only one business property in England and the rateable value of that property is less than £12,000 (from 2014/15 businesses in receipt of the relief will keep it for an additional year if they take on an additional property that would previously have caused them to lose

 - You occupy a main property with a rateable value of less than £12,000 but also occupy other properties (including any car parking spaces) each with rateable values under £2,600 and the total rateable value of all them does not exceed £17,999.
 Relief can only be awarded on the property with the highest rateable value.

 Properties with a rateable value of less than £6,000 receive relief of 50% off their rates.
 For properties with rateable values between £6,000 and £12,000 relief of between 49% and 1% is awarded, reducing by 1% for every £120 of rateable value above £6,000.

-In addition a discount of up to £1,000 for retail premises (including pubs, cafes, restaurants and charity shops) with a rateable value of up to £50,000 in 2014-15 and 2015-16 was announced.
-This means that for these properties which also receive small business rates relief and have a rateable value of under £7666 no rates will be payable.
+In addition an increase in the discount for retail premises (including pubs, cafes, restaurants and charity shops) with a rateable value of up to £50,000 from £1000 to £1500 for 2015-16 was announced.
+This means that for these properties which also receive small business rates relief, and have a rateable value of under £8200, no rates will be payable.